grantholle/laravel-powerschool-auth/readme.md

     }

     /**
-     * Gets the default attributes to be fill for the user
+     * Gets the default attributes to be filled for the user
      * that wouldn't be included in the data exchange with PowerSchool
      * or that need some custom logic that can't be configured.
      * The attributes set in the config's `attributes` key will overwrite